sverweij/dependency-cruiser/doc/options-reference.md

 ### baseline

-> :shell: command line option equivalent: `--baseline-shrink-only`
+> :shell: command line option equivalent: `--baseline-mode`

 When you create or update a baseline (`--baseline` command line option or with `--outputType` _baseline_) it by default contains all violations from the current